apache/beam-site/_posts/2016-10-12-strata-hadoop-world-and-beam.md

 We rounded out the tutorial with live demonstrations of Beam running on Apache Spark, Apache Flink, the local runner, and DataFlow runner.
 Then, we brought in the big brainpower and had a Q and A session.

 If you’re attending a conference, we encourage you to look for a Beam session.
-If you want to use these materials to give your own Beam talk, we’re happy to help you.
+If you want to use these materials to give your own Beam talk or tutorial, we’re happy to help you.
 You can reach out to us on the [user mailing list](http://beam.incubator.apache.org/use/mailing-lists/).